 County Donegal

-Donegal has the Glenveagh National Park, a nature reserve with lakes and flora that extend as far as your eyes can see, with a grand backdrop of multiple mountains.
-Among these mountains stands Glenveagh Castle, a 19th-century castle with an interesting Scottish Baronial style of a rectangular keep.
-The area surrounding the castle is wonderous on its own, with deep woods, glens, and even a flock of red deer.
+Donegal has Glenveagh National Park, a nature reserve with lakes and flora that extend as far as the eye can see, with a grand backdrop of multiple mountains.
+Among these mountains stands Glenveagh Castle, a 19th-century castle with an attractive Scottish Baronial style of a rectangular keep.
+The castle’s surrounding area is wonderous on its own, with deep woods, glens, and even a flock of red deer.

 County Wicklow

-County Wicklow is an in-land county surrounded by its sisters from all sides, except the east, where the Irish Sea gives it a magical seashore.
+County Wicklow is an inland county surrounded by its sisters from all sides, except the east, where the Irish Sea gives it a magical seashore.
 The county is affectionately referred to as the “Garden of Ireland” for its scenic landscape, meadows, trails, historical ruins, and refreshing beaches.
-County Wicklow’s roots suggest it has a Viking background; the county’s name literally translates to Vikings’ Meadow in Old Norse.
+Its roots suggest a Viking background; the county’s name literally translates to Vikings’ Meadow in Old Norse.

 Perhaps Wicklow’s most reputable monument is Glendalough, the 6th-century monastic valley founded by St Kevin.
 Glendalough has two glens or loughs, where remains of the monastery, churches, St Kevin’s Cell and Bed still stand today.
-The site is a peaceful nature reserve, surrounded by a wide range of flora and offers many activities.
+The site is a peaceful nature reserve surrounded by a wide range of flora that offers many activities.
 Glendalough is considered one of the holiest spots in Ireland.

-On the other part of the county, we see some of Wicklow’s famous filming locations.
-Ashford Studios hosted much of the hit TV show Vikings, and its spinoff, Vikings: Valhalla as well.
+We see some of Wicklow’s famous filming locations in the other part of the county.
+Ashford Studios hosted much of the hit TV show Vikings, and its spinoff, Vikings: Valhalla.
 Some scenes from Vikings were shot at the majestic Powerscourt Estate, a 13th-century castle, and Powerscourt Waterfall.
-Into the Badlands and Fate: The Winx Saga were both shot in various locations around County Wicklow.
+Into the Badlands and Fate: The Winx Saga was shot in various locations around County Wicklow.

 Kilkenny City, County Kilkenny

 Kilkenny roots run back to the powerful medieval Irish Kingdom of Ossory in the 6th century.
-With the River Nore dividing the city in two, Kilkenny’s landmarks, cultural activities, and tourist attractions stretch on both banks of the river.
-Additionally, the city has a thriving arts scene, with design and craft workshops dotted here and there and annual music and arts festivals such as Kilkenny Roots Festival and the Kilkenny Arts Festival.
+With the River Nore dividing the city into two parts, Kilkenny’s landmarks, cultural activities, and tourist attractions stretch on both riverbanks.
+Additionally, the city has a thriving arts scene, with design and craft workshops dotted here and there and annual music and arts festivals such as the Kilkenny Roots Festival and the Kilkenny Arts Festival.

 Westport, County Mayo

-The heritage town of Westport in County Mayo won a competition by the Irish Times of Ireland’s best towns to live.
+The heritage town of Westport in County Mayo won a competition by the Irish Times of Ireland’s Best Towns to Live.
 Westport’s downtown has a magnificent Georgian architectural style, and the banks of the River Carrow Beg are lined with promenades, with stone bridges crossing from one bank to the other.
-Cathair na Mart, a 16th-century castle, is believed to mark the beginning of Westport, while the current town is believed to date back to the 18th century.
+Cathair na Mart, a 16th-century castle, is believed to mark the beginning of Westport, while the current town dates back to the 18th century.

-Westport lives true to its heritage, with relaxing scenery, restaurants, pubs, and the town’s proximity to many natural wonders, such as Clew Bay, Croagh Patrick, and Connemara of County Galway.
-The town’s 18th-century Westport House offers visitors a chance to wander around its gardens and try golfing in either of its two golf courses.
+Westport lives true to its heritage, with relaxing scenery, restaurants, and pubs.
+The town is also near many natural wonders, such as Clew Bay, Croagh Patrick, and Connemara of County Galway.
+The town’s 18th-century Westport House offers visitors a chance to wander around its gardens and try golfing on either of its two golf courses.

 If you wish to soak in the town’s atmosphere, you can plan your visit to any of its renowned festivals.
 The multi-genre Saltwater Festival in May brings music gigs and artistic and cultural performances.
-You can also join the walking festival of Croagh Patrick, seen more as a spiritual festival, held every June.
+You can also join the walking festival of Croagh Patrick, which is seen more as a spiritual festival and is held every June.

-Our time hopping between Ireland’s counties, cities, and towns has come to an end.
+Our time hopping between Ireland’s counties, cities, and towns has ended.
 We’ve tried to pick different locations around the country to bring you unique experiences with each spot, and we hope you’ve enjoyed our picks.